zaborenkodm/MarysBagels/README.md

 # Mary's Bagels
-The site is a small bagelCafe in Saint-Petersburg
+The site is a small bagel-cafe in Saint-Petersburg